iturner72/book-notes/the_4-hour_work-week.md

 * 250 Tools and Tricks: Considering Options and Pulling the Trigger, Opening Retirement Accounts, Health Insurance for Self-employed or Unemployed

+### 14 Mini-Retirements
+* 252 Fables and Fortune Hunters story: "That's the best part.
+When the time is right, you would announce an IPO and sell your company stock to the public and become very rich.
+You would make millions."
+"Million's, senor?
+Then what?"
+"Then you would retire and move to a small coastal fishing village, where you would sleep late, fish a little, play with your kids, take a siesta with your wife, and stroll to the village in the evenings where you could sip wine ad play your guitar with your amigos..."
+This is of course the current life of the fisherman.
+* 255 If you are accustomed to working 50 weeks per year, the tendency, even after creating the mobility to take extanded trips, will be to go nuts and see 10 countries in 14 dats and end up a wreck.
+It's like taking a starving dog to an all-you-can-eat buffet.
+It will eat itself to death.
+* 265 Prior to my 15-month trip, I was stressed about how to fit all of my belongings into a 14 x 10-foot rental storage space.
+Then I realized a few
+things: I would never reread the business magazines I'd saved, I wore the same five shirts and four pairs of pnts 90% of the time, it was about time for new furniture, and I never used the outdoor grill or lawn furnitue.
+* 270 I recommend choosing an overseas locations that will seem foreign but isn't dangerous.
+I box. race motorcycles, and do all sorts of macho things, but I draw the line at *favelas*, civilians with machine guns, pedestrians with machetes, and social strife.
+* 277 Tools and Tricks: Brainstorming Mini-Retirement Locations, Mini- Retirement Planning and preparation--Fundamentals, Cheap and Round-the-World Airfare, Free Worldwide Housing--Short Term, Free Worldwide Housing--Long Term, Paid Housing--from Arrival to the Long Haul, Computer Remote Access and Backup Tools, Free and Low-Cost Internet (IP) Telephones, International Multi-Band and GSM-Compatible Phones, What to Do Once You Get There--Career Experiments and More, Chat and E-mail in a Language You Don't Know, Become Fluent in Record Time, Finding Language Exchange Partners and Materials